Le petit duc: Performance history

 The opera was first presented at the Théâtre de la Renaissance, Paris, on 25 January 1878 and revived there in the 1879, 1881 and 1883 seasons with Granier.
 The first run – 301 performances – confirmed the stardom of Jeanne Granier and was a major financial success for the theatre, which took 6,000 francs a night.

+The United States premiere was given on Broadway at Booth's Theatre on 17 March 1879 with a cast that included William H. MacDonald as Montlandry and Florence Ellis in the title role.
 It was staged again in Paris at the Théâtre Eden in 1888 (with Granier and Dupuis), the Bouffes-Parisiens in 1897 and the Théâtre des Variétés in 1904.
 It continued to be seen regularly in France up to the Second World War.

 It was first performed in London on 27 April 1878, and then in 1881 Granier, Mily-Meyer, Alexandre, Jolly and Desclauzas appeared in a production.
 Its popularity was such that 1878 also saw premieres in Vienna, Berlin, Prague, Brussels, Amsterdam, Stockholm, Madrid, Turin and Budapest.
 New York (and Mexico) first saw the piece in March 1879, with other productions in America showing up to 1896.